-In keeping with the principles of economical business management, the general expenses of the producer are recognised at 7.5% of the production costs (Points 1 to 10 of Overview A) in the production of feature-length projects, up to a maximum of 350,000.00 euros.
-In the case of international co-productions, the amount of German funding is taken as the basis for calculation.
+In keeping with the principles of economical business management, the general expenses of the producer may amount at most to 7.5 % of the production costs (Points 1 to 10 of Overview A), up to a maximum of 350,000.00 euros.
+In the case of international co-productions, the general expenses of the German producer may amount at most to 7.5 % of the German production costs (Points 1 to 10 of Overview A), up to a maximum of 350,000.00 euros.